Hyperbolicity and uniformly Lipschitz affine actions on subspaces of $L^1$: From -bicombings to affine actions on

+In this section we prove Theorem \ref{Thm_hyp}.
+For this purpose, we recall the definition of $\Q$-bicombings, in the sense of \cite{Min}.

-We will apply the previous theorem to bicombings on hyperbolic groups.
-Let $\Gamma$ be a finitely generated group and let $X$ be its Cayley graph with respect to a finite generating set.
-We will denote by $X^{(0)}$ and $X^{(1)}$ its set of vertices and (oriented) edges respectively.
-A bicombing on $X$ is a map $q$ associating to each ordered pair of vertices $(x,y)$ an oriented edge-path $q[x,y]$ from $x$ to $y$.
-We may view $q[x,y]$ as a $1$-chain such that $\partial q[x,y]=y-x$; see \cite{Min} for more details.
-The following result will be crucial for our purposes; see \cite[Theorem 10]{Min}.
+Let $\Gamma$ be a finitely generated group and let $X=(X^{(0)},X^{(1)})$ be its Cayley graph with respect to a finite generating set.
+Here we denote by $X^{(0)}$ and $X^{(1)}$ the set of vertices and (oriented) edges respectively.
+We view $X^{(0)}$ as a metric space by endowing it with the edge-path distance.
+In other words, for $x,y\in X^{(0)}$, $d(x,y)$ is defined as the length of the shortest path (without orientation) between $x$ and $y$.

+A bicombing on $X$ is a map $p$ associating to each ordered pair of vertices $(x,y)$ an oriented edge-path $p[x,y]$ from $x$ to $y$.
+We say that $p$ is geodesic if $p[x,y]$ is a geodesic path for every $x,y\in X^{(0)}$.